zhiwei-w-luo/perp-dex-tools/README_EN.md

 - `--direction`: Trading direction: 'buy' or 'sell' (default: buy)
 - `--max-orders`: Maximum number of active orders (default: 40)
 - `--wait-time`: Wait time between orders in seconds (default: 450)
+- `--grid-step`: Minimum distance in percentage to the next close order price (default: -100, means no restriction)

+## Trading Strategy

+The bot implements a simple scalping strategy:

+1. **Order Placement**: Places a limit order slightly above/below market price
+2. **Order Monitoring**: Waits for the order to be filled
+3. **Close Order**: Automatically places a close order at the take profit level
+4. **Position Management**: Monitors positions and active orders
+5. **Risk Management**: Limits maximum number of concurrent orders
+6. **Grid Step Control**: Controls minimum price distance between new orders and existing close orders via `--grid-step` parameter

+### Grid Step Feature

+The `--grid-step` parameter controls the minimum distance between new order close prices and existing close order prices:

+- **Default -100**: No grid step restriction, executes original strategy
+- **Positive value (e.g., 0.5)**: New order close price must maintain at least 0.5% distance from the nearest close order price
+- **Purpose**: Prevents close orders from being too dense, improving fill probability and risk management

+For example, when Long and `--grid-step 0.5`:
+- If existing close order price is 2000 USDT
+- New order close price must be lower than 1990 USDT (2000 × (1 - 0.5%))
+- This prevents close orders from being too close together, improving overall strategy effectiveness

 ## Architecture